Osteogenesis Imperfecta in Children

 your family and pregnancy history, and your baby's current symptoms.
 He or she will

-examine your baby, looking for signs and symptoms of OI.
-The milder forms of OI may
+examine your baby, looking for symptoms of OI.
+The milder forms of OI may be hard

 Your baby's healthcare provider may refer you to specialists with experience in diagnosing